-We have partnered with leading education and training providers, including the Australian Institute of Company Directors, Chartered Accountants Australia and New Zealand and AIM WA UWA Business School Executive Education to bring BCCM members and non-members a program of high-quality and engaging education and training.
+We have partnered with leading education and training providers, including the Australian Institute of Company Directors and AIM WA UWA Business School Executive Education to bring BCCM members and non-members a program of high-quality and engaging education and training.

 Our education team can also talk to you about our bespoke education offerings to cater for in-house and customised training needs.

 Contact our Education Manager to find out how we can help with your education and training needs.